nuremics/nuremics/README.md

   }
 ```

-Let's now assemble the second **process item** to be executed by the **application** within the workflow, by establishing a dependency: the output data produced by the first **process item** will serve as input data for this second one.
+Let's now assemble the second **Process item** to be executed by the **App** within the workflow, by establishing a dependency: the output data produced by the first **Process item** will serve as input data for this second one.

 ```mermaid
 erDiagram